se-edu/learningresources/contents/javascript/staticTypingWithTypescript.md

 ### Custom Types

 In JavaScript, values are often passed around in the form of objects.
-Using TypeScript can help enforce the shape of these objects.
+Using TypeScript can help enforce the <tooltip content="The shape of an JavaScript object refers to its set of property keys.">shape</tooltip> of these objects.
 Let's use the `type` keyword to define our own `Person` type to describe an object that has the `firstName` and `lastName` properties:
 ```typescript
 type Person = {
     firstName: string;